tristan957/java-env-manager/README.md

 ## Roadmap to 1.0

-1. Use new Error type appropriately :/
-2. Creating the `doctor` command
-3. Complete unit testing
+1. Complete unit testing
-4. Set up logging
+2. Set up logging

+## Further

+1. Finish GUI
+2. Check if it works on windows